Ali00Naghiloo/animated-landing/README.md

 ## Overview

-`AiMode.jsx` is the main file that handles the interaction flow between the user and the AI within the **Vyvo** project.
-It uses React components and state management to move through different interaction phases (listening, waiting, thinking, and speaking).
+`AiMode.jsx` handles the interaction flow between the user and the AI in **Vyvo**.
+It transitions through various states (listening, waiting, thinking, and speaking), sending the user query to the backend and displaying the AI's response.

-This document explains how the backend developer can integrate their API to process user queries and provide AI responses.
+This document provides instructions for integrating the backend API with this file.

 ---

 ## Key Concepts

 1. **AI Modes:**
-   - `listening`: The user inputs a query (text or voice).
+   - **`listening`**: Captures the user’s query (text or voice).
-   - `waiting`: Prepares the query data and sends it to the backend.
+   - **`waiting`**: Prepares the data and sends it to the backend.
-   - `thinking`: Displays a "thinking" animation while waiting for the backend response.
+   - **`thinking`**: Shows an animation while waiting for the backend's response.
-   - `speaking`: Displays the AI's response.
+   - **`speaking`**: Displays the AI’s response (text or voice).

 2. **Data Flow:**
-   - User's query (`questionData`) is sent to the backend.
+   - User’s query (`questionData`) is sent to the backend.
    - Backend processes the query and returns the AI's response (`aiResponse`).
-   - Frontend handles animations and transitions between modes.
+   - Frontend transitions between modes based on the response.

 3. **Integration Point:**
-   Backend integration is required in the `handleSendQuestion` function to handle API requests and responses.
+   Backend integration is required in the `handleSendQuestion` function.

 ---

-## Code Snippet for API Integration
+## Backend Integration Code

 ```javascript
 const handleSendQuestion = async () => {